A buyer persona is a semi-fictional representation of one of your ideal clients based on research and educated speculation.

 - Attracts the right strangers

-- Turns strangers into visitors of your website
+- Turns strangers into visitors to your website

 - Converts visitors into leads